yohanderose/Dat3Bot/slides.md

 # What is the aim?

-- True love uwu.
+- True love uwu

-- More realistically though -- some booty.
+- More realistically though -- some booty

-- Even more realistically, just optimising emotional investment.
+- Even more realistically, just optimising emotional investment

 You'll use selenium to interact with the tinder web app, and train a machine learning model on your attraction preferences to (hopefully accurately) decide on which way to swipe.